 Legoland Florida Resort is a mere 30 to 40 minute drive from Lakeland.
 Obviously, coming to Legoland means that you and your family will get to spend the day at a super fun Lego-themed amusement park that will have keen Lego fans especially freaking out.
 But it isn’t just about Lego: there are over 50 rides and attractions here, complete with a water park, too, that make it a place everyone is going to love.

 Aimed mainly at children aged between 2 to 12 years of age, Legoland has a lot of age-appropriate fun going on.
+In fact, there’s so much to do, you may need to consult a Legoland guide before you go.
 There’s adrenaline pumping stuff like the Lego Technic Test Track, but also gentler rides for toddlers too – like the Grand Carousel.
 If they don’t like rides, you can enjoy the Cypress Gardens (complete with giant cypress tree), or simply build some Lego at one of the dedicated stations.

 Have a day by the sea at Clearwater Beach